 We prefer Airbnb to booking hotels because it gives us the option for a much larger room, usually an entire apartment.
 Japanese hotel rooms (that are not Western chains) tend to be very small, and using Airbnb is the best way to avoid this issue.
 A lot of Airbnb flats are “ryokan style” in terms of the guest quarters, which also provides a slice of authentic culture.
 (If this isn’t for you, just made sure to get an Airbnb with proper beds–a variety of styles are available.)

 Obviously, the lower price is the biggest selling point of Airbnb.
 It’s also nice that many rentals can accommodate larger parties without an extra per person charge (as is common in Japan).
 Plus, Airbnb hosts often include free MiFi so you can use the internet on the go.
 We’ve had some fun experiences staying at unique Airbnb locations throughout Japan and really cannot recommend it highly enough.
-You can use our sign-up link for a $40 credit your first time using Airbnb!
+You can also use my sign-up link for a free credit your first time using Airbnb!

-I don’t like visiting Kyoto for fewer than 3 days (and would try to avoid doing that in the future), but if we ever have another short stay in Kyoto, I’d try booking this exact same Airbnb again.
+I don’t like visiting Kyoto for fewer than 3 days, but if we ever have another short stay in Kyoto, I’d book the Fushimi Inari Airbnb we’ve used in the past once more.
 (The one we rented is pictured above.
-If anyone wants more info on this unit, let me know in the comments–I’ll try to dig up our reservation details.)
+If anyone wants more info on this unit, let me know in the comments–I’ll dig up our reservation details.)

-Of course, you don’t necessarily need to rent this same unit–the general location should be good enough.
-I liked the way this Airbnb worked out because Kiyomizu-Gojo and Inari are both on the Keihan Line (separated by 4 stops), making it convenient to accomplish everything along the spine of the Higashiyama mountains, starting with Philosphers’ Path and ending with Kiyomizu-dera Temple.
+Of course, you don’t necessarily need to rent this same unit–the general location is good enough.
+I like this area because Kiyomizu-Gojo and Inari are both on the Keihan Line (separated by 4 stops), making it convenient to accomplish everything along the spine of the Higashiyama mountains, starting with Philosphers’ Path and ending with Kiyomizu-dera Temple.
 You can then do Fushimi Inari late at night, or early the next morning.